We know anecdotally that getting translation right is important, but it can be difficult to measure the direct effects of precision and accuracy.

 In the words of SEO company Moz: “Automatic translations can be inaccurate and off-putting.
 They can hurt a website trying to rank in a competitive landscape.
 A great way to get an edge on your competitors is to use professional, high-quality native translators to localize your content into your target languages.
 High-quality localization is one of the key factors in improving your rankings when it comes to international SEO.”

-On the other hand, if you can get it right when your competitors are struggling, that’s a great way to get ahead in the rankings.
+On the flip side, if you can get it right when your competitors are struggling, that’s a great way to get ahead in the rankings.

-Good translation is not a ‘nice to have’; it’s a fundamental part of the marketing journey on the international stage.
+Good translation is not a ‘nice to have’; it’s a fundamental part of any international marketing journey.
 Getting it wrong can hurt your brand, your customers and your bottom line.